Archives of the Impossible

+Special collection in Texas, U.S.

-The Archives of the Impossible (AOTI) is a special collection at Rice University founded in 2014 by Jeffrey J. Kripal.
-AOTI is based at the Woodson Research Center in the Fondren Library.
+The Archives of the Impossible (AOTI), sometimes called the Center for the Impossible, is a special collection at Rice University in Houston, Texas, United States.
+Founded in 2014 by Jeffrey J. Kripal, AOTI is based at the Woodson Research Center in the Fondren Library.
 It stewards collections on UFO and paranormal subjects, including the papers of Jacques Vallée, declassified United States Army Stargate Project materials, correspondence sent to Whitley Strieber after the publication of Communion, and materials related to John E. Mack.
 By 2025 the archive comprised eighteen collections and more than a million documents, has been identified by the Washington Library Association as the first publicly accessible archive in which UFO and paranormal research materials are a primary focus, hosts recurring conferences at Rice, and since 2024 has supported a two-year research initiative on its collections.

 Details

-The Archives of the Impossible (AOTI) of Rice University at Houston, Texas is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
+The Archives of the Impossible (AOTI), also known as the Center for the Impossible of Rice University at Houston, Texas, is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
+Writing in the Journal of Transpersonal Psychology, Mark Ryan wrote in 2025 that the Archives were incorporated into and a part of the Center for the Impossible.
 AOTI is based at the Woodson Research Center (WRC).
 AOTI materials are housed in the Fondren Library.
 Kripal is director and curator of AOTI and Amanda Focke is head of special collections at the project.

 AOTI was identified by the Washington Library Association (WLA) in their journal Alki as the first such publicly accessible archive of UFO and paranormal research materials as "a primary focus".
-Besides UFO and abduction material, Kripal has stated that the archive also holds collections on mediumship, out-of-body experiences and telepathy.
+Besides UFO and alien abduction material, Kripal has stated that the archive also holds collections on mediumship, out-of-body experiences and telepathy.
 Kripal compared AOTI with earlier parapsychological archives at the University of West Georgia and Duke University, noting that the largest related collection is the Archives for the Unexplained in Norrköping, Sweden.

 Kripal developed AOTI by building relationships with other researchers over time, with their team at Rice identifying collections to consider for accession.
 According to Oxford American, the project aimed to counter "damage" caused to the study of such topics by the Condon Committee report in 1969.
 By 2024, AOTI contained fifteen separate collections of materials.
-AOTI was identified as the "most utilized collection within the institution."
+AOTI was identified as the "most utilized collection within the institution" by A. Focke of the Rice University Woodson Research Center in May 2023, according to the WLA.
 The physical collection archives are maintained in climate-controlled storage off-site from the main Rice University campus.
 The overall size of the collections in 2024 was estimated at "certainly over a million documents" by Kripal.
 Access to the archives is available by request for review locally in the Fondren Library reading room, as well as digital archives on Rice websites with additional oral histories available.